netscaler/cloud-native-getting-started/aws/unified-ingress/README.md

 	helm install cic citrix/citrix-cloud-native -f values.yaml
 	```

-	Install SSL certificate on VPX using K8s secret.
+	* Install SSL certificate on VPX using K8s secret.
 	```
 	kubectl create -f cloudnative-secret.yaml
 	```
-	note: Due to security reasons secret file is not present on GitHub repo, you can create your own secret or contact NetScaler cloud native team for dummy secret file.
+	*Note:* Due to security reasons secret file is not present on GitHub repo, you can create your own secret or contact NetScaler cloud native team for dummy secret file.

 	![cic](images/cic.png)